akamai-developers/kuberay-gpu-llm-quickstart/README.md

-# Deploy your own Coding Assistant on LKE using KubeRay
+# Deploy an Open Source LLM on Kubernetes with KubeRay

 # Overview